SV Venray

-SV Venray is a football club from Venray, Limburg, Netherlands.
-Venray will be playing in the Sunday Eerste Klasse B (6th tier) in the 2021–22 season.
+SV Venray is a football club based in Venray, Netherlands, that competes in the Vierde Divisie C, the fifth tier of the Dutch football league system.

 Venray became champions of the 1988–89 Sunday Hoofdklasse C. At that time, the Hoofdklasse was the highest tier of Dutch amateur football.

 Venray also won the 1987 KNVB District Cup in the Zuid 2 (South 2) District.
 The club went on to win the 1987 KNVB Amateur Cup.